tembolo1284/ChallengeFiles_Part4_PaulLopez/README.md

 ## Usage

-I have two csv files in the Resources folder.
-They are bitstamp.csv and coinbase.csv.
+I have one csv file in the Resources folder named whale_navs.csv.
 All that needs to be done by the user is hit the double arrow and run the code.
-If they want to select different dates or timeframes, they will be able to change that.
-They can also filter the profitable trade tolerance which is currently set to 1%

-The user is also free to change the scaling of any of the plots that are used throughout the code if they feel they want a slightly different picture of things.

 That's it!